 You juggle your relationships, career, dreams, and everything else around your kids.
 Even your relationship with your spouse or significant other changes.
-You know that there is a human on this earth who cannot survive without you and you would do everything and anything to ensure their health and happiness.
+You know that a human on this earth cannot survive without you, and you would do everything and anything to ensure their health and happiness.

-As your kids get older, they need you less for sheer survival but more to guide them through life, root them on and help them become independent beings.
+As your kids get older, they need you less for sheer survival and more to guide them through life, root them on and help them become independent beings.
 As any parent can attest, this is harder than it sounds – for you and them.

 But eventually, they will leave your home and head out into the world on their own.
 While they are growing, there is little time to think about Big Things – you’re too busy making sure that at least most of the balls you’re juggling stay in the air.
 But with an empty nest comes the time to ponder the bigger questions in life.

 The empty nest is both exciting and unsettling.
-We’ve been empty nesters for a few years, and lately, I find myself becoming nostalgic.
+We’ve been empty nesters for a few years, and lately, I am nostalgic.
 I reminisce about extraordinary and ordinary moments of our life when our sons still lived at home.

-I remember after a long day of work, making dinner with our kids at the table doing homework.
-We were tired and a bit harried but somehow that time with them always put my day in perspective.
+After a long day of work, I remember making dinner with our kids at the table and doing homework.
+We were tired and a bit harried but somehow, that time with them always put my day in perspective.
 Once we were all home, I was reminded that no matter what happened at work, they were what was important.
 Knowing that my time with them was limited, I did my best to give them my attention.

 Recently, two old photos have captivated me.
 One is of me at a work event where I’d just received a leadership award.
-I look at that gal in the photo and I see someone who is proud, humbled, ambitious, and driven.
+I look at that gal in the photo and see someone who is proud, humble, ambitious, and driven.
 Someone who wants to climb the corporate ladder, make a lot of money, and broaden her career.